ec-builds/enterprise-homelab/docs/reference/proxmox/proxmox-win11-template.md

 Versioning the template provides a rollback point if an updated image introduces problems.

-For major Windows releases or after many rounds of image maintenance, rebuilding the template from a clean Windows installation may be preferable to repeatedly modifying and generalizing an older image.
+For major Windows releases or after multiple rounds of image maintenance, rebuilding the template from a clean Windows installation may be preferable to repeatedly modifying and generalizing an older image.

 ## Future Improvements